ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part2.md

 In Part 1, we have only seen one specific example of a group in TypeScript.
 This part will be about implementing further examples of groups.
 We will look at [cyclic groups](https://en.wikipedia.org/wiki/Cyclic_group), [symmetric groups](https://en.wikipedia.org/wiki/Symmetric_group), the [Klein Four-Group](https://en.wikipedia.org/wiki/Klein_four-group) and the [General linear group](https://en.wikipedia.org/wiki/General_linear_group).

-All of the code below can be found on [GitHub](https://github.com/ScriptRaccoon/group-theory-typescript). _The repository is still in development.
-This post will be updated accordingly._
+All of the code below can be found on [GitHub](https://github.com/ScriptRaccoon/group-theory-typescript).

 ## Finite cyclic groups